How to Control Moisture in the Beehive

 Conclusion

 Keeping beehive humidity within proper levels is important.
-It ensures survival of the honeybee colony in winter.
+It ensures the survival of the honeybee colony in winter.
 Moisture control in a beehive also prevents the establishment of some microorganisms inside it.
 Honeybees have their own methods of regulating beehive moisture.
-They ventilate the beehive to kick out wet air, or release water into the air to increase humidity.
+They ventilate the beehive to kick out wet air or release water into the air to increase humidity.
 In some situations, they cannot do this and require assistance from you.
 Options are available and you are now better informed to make a decision about how to control moisture in the beehive.
 Go for the most suitable equipment you can get, and enjoy the benefits of having healthy honeybee colonies in habitable beehives.

 References